Enemas During Pregnancy – Types, Benefits & Alternatives

 When to Visit a Doctor

-You might be tempted to take mineral oil or coffee enema at home but you shouldn’t.
+You might be tempted to take mineral oil or coffee enema at home, but you shouldn’t.
 Administering enemas during pregnancy is not safe and should be taken only if it is suggested by your doctor.
 Administering an enema in the first trimester of pregnancy can lead to a miscarriage.
 And in the third trimester, it could result in premature labour.
 You must consult your doctor before taking an enema at home.

-Enemas can prove to be a boon for some and bane for others, especially for pregnant women.
+Enemas can prove to be a boon for some and a bane for others, especially for pregnant women.
 If you are uncomfortable taking an enema before childbirth, all you need to do is mention it in your ‘birth plan’ or to your doctor.
 The best way to stay clear of constipation and enema during pregnancy is to eat fibrous foods and fruits and drink 8-10 glasses of water a day.
 This will not only help you improve your bowel movements but also enrich your body with essential nutrients and keep your body hydrated.

 Also Read: Rectal Bleeding During Pregnancy